Buy a Home

 Let’s Get Your Loan Started

-What is a Conventional Mortgage Loan?
+What Is a Conventional Loan?

-You have several options when choosing the right loan for buying a home.
+You have numerous options when choosing the right loan for buying a home.
 Mortgage loans often differ depending on the requirements to qualify and the terms and conditions offered, such as the loan’s length, interest rate and minimum down payment.

 Conventional mortgages are part of the standardized mortgage options established by two government-sponsored enterprises, Fannie Mae (the Federal National Mortgage Association) and Freddie Mac (the Federal Home Loan Mortgage Corporation).
 “Fannie” and “Freddie” also define the criteria for borrowers, and those criteria provide the rationale for the requirements to qualify.